 Investor 1 visa; You must invest at least NZD 10 million in authorized investment choices, such as government bonds, stock, funds, new residential properties, commercial buildings, or philanthropic investments, to qualify for the investor 1 visa in New Zealand.
 You are given temporary permission under this program, which you can renew.
 After three years, you can apply for citizenship and permanent residency.

 Investor 2 visa: For investor visa type 2 in New Zealand, a minimum of NZD 3 million is needed.

-The Golden Visa for students
+The Golden Visa Program for Students

 What could be a better alternative for many exceptional students of this generation looking to change their lifestyle than pursuing a profession in a foreign country with top-notch educational opportunities?
 However, things can be challenging when applying for a student visa.

 For one to be granted a temporary student visa, one must always meet a lot of standards.
 When a parent has a golden visa, it makes things a little bit easier because it allows their kids to study abroad for high school or university.
 Ireland, Cyprus, and Antigua are just a few countries offering resident permits as part of their golden visa advantages.

 Many nations have employed residency by investment to entice foreign capital, either in the form of real estate or the creation of businesses that hire a predetermined minimum number of citizens.
 Foreigners are allowed to get permanent residency in the country where they are investing, bring their spouse and children to live with them, and engage in employment and educational opportunities there through residency-by-investment programs.

 - The funds you desire to invest must be yours.